pendingchaos/WIP8/README.md

 ```

 The rest should already be installed.

+The scripts require Python 2.7 but they might work with a different one.

+The binaries do not require SOIL.

 To compile go to the directory (in a terminal) containing the python scripts then run: